Measuring Software Energy I

 For example, to ensure that a service is always available, at my old job we had 3+ servers running in parallel, just in case one server hall gets hit by a tornado or other disasters.

-Most services do not even need 99.99+% availability, they'd be fine with just 2 nines.
-Maybe that's what we should strive for?
+Most services do not even need 99.99+% availability, they'd be fine with just two of those nines.
+Maybe that's what we should strive for instead?

-Anyways, if we want to understand what we can do better, it is good to understand the energy footprint right now.
+Anyways, if we want to understand how we can do better, it is good to understand the energy footprint right now.

 After some investigation I came by websitecarbon.com, which is extremely easy to use and gives some rough estimations.
 It estimates the cost of:

-It links to Sustainable web design: Estimating digital emissions which I will need to look at closer.
+It links to Sustainable web design: Estimating digital emissions which I will need to take a closer look at.

-Excited to dive deeper into these resources and see how I can understand and optimize.
+Excited to dive deeper into these resources and see how I can better understand and optimize.

 - Marc